Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 ---
 title: "Implementing PILARS"
-description: "Preserving digital language and cultural heritage materials isn’t just a technical exercise—it’s about safeguarding knowledge, identity and history for future generations.
-Discover how we have been working towards implementing PILARS—the Protocols for Implementing Long-Term Archival Repository Services—by adopting open standards, building clear governance mechanisms and designing infrastructure that communities can trust and control."
+description: "Preserving digital language and cultural heritage materials isn’t just a technical exercise — it’s about safeguarding knowledge, identity and history for future generations.
+Discover how we have been working towards implementing PILARS — the Protocols for Implementing Long-Term Archival Repository Services — by adopting open standards, building clear governance mechanisms and designing infrastructure that communities can trust and control."
 date: 2025-11-23
 draft: false
 author: "Moises Sacal Bonequi"